pyritestandard/Noita_Mod-Twitch_Chooses_Shield_Color/README.md

 # Noita Mod – Twitch Chooses Shield Color

-This mod lets Twitch viewers redeem a **channel point reward** that changes your shield color by shifting magical liquid to a chosen material.
+This mod lets Twitch viewers redeem a channel point reward that changes your shield color by shifting magical liquid to a chosen material.

----

 ## Requirements

 * [Config Lib](https://steamcommunity.com/sharedfiles/filedetails/?id=2287710542)
 * [Twitch Extended](https://steamcommunity.com/sharedfiles/filedetails/?id=2258441901)

----

 ## Installation

 1. Drop the `twitch_picks_shield_color` folder into your Noita `mods` directory.
-2. In Noita, enable **Unsafe Mods** in the mod menu.
+2. In Noita, enable unsafe mods in the mod menu.

----

 ## Setup

 1. Open the **Config** menu → **Twitch Extended** tab.
 2. Scroll to the bottom of the tab to find this mod’s configuration settings.
 3. Create a **Channel Point Reward** on Twitch.

-   * **Note:** Input is required for this mod to work.
+(Input is required for this mod to work.)
-4. Link the reward in-game.
+4. Click link the reward, in-game.
 5. Redeem the reward on Twitch.

 At this point, the mod should be working.

----

 ## Default Colors